dgarhdez/mbd-ml2/slides_markdown/intro_to_ML.md

 ---

+### Types of Learning in ML

+:mag: **Supervised Learning**: analyzing and extracting patterns from labeled data.

+* Continous target: Regression
+* Categorical target: Classification

+:grapes: Unsupervised Learning: analyzing and extracting patterns from unlabeled data.

+:robot: Reinforcement Learning: learning by interacting with the environment and receiving rewards when the performance is good.

+---

 ### Learning = Representation + Evaluation + Optimization

-* Representation: choosing a set of estimators (e.g. linear regression, decision trees, neural networks, etc.)
+* Representation: choosing a set of estimators (e.g. linear regression, decision trees, neural networks, etc.) to model the data.
 * Evaluation: how to distinguish good from bad estimators
 * Optimization: making sure the estimator is learning and improving the evaluation metric